-There are, however, Shopify apps available in the Shopify App Store that aid with the management of several Shopify stores.
+However, Shopify apps are available in the Shopify App Store, which aids with managing several Shopify stores.

 If you’re running three separate stores, for example, using an app to migrate data from your current store, organize your operations, and set up customer care might make your life a lot simpler.